 The description of the moon pining over the earth is particularly profound, using the words “ache and fret” creates an image of the fact that love can be really hard at times.
 Sure there is a euphoria but then there are the self-doubts, the jealousy, the paranoia!
 Your hormone levels are on overdrive and you experience heightened levels of tension and anxiety as well as heightened levels of joy and happiness.

 The description that Duffy uses in the third and fourth line is beautiful.
 Describing how the sun covers the trees in gold.
 What a wonderful piece of imagery.
 The use of ardent is clever here too as it describes a bright, shining, but also enthusiasm and passion.
-The stanza ends on another enjambment line and just like the previous ones it creates a tension.
+The stanza ends on another enjambment line and just like the previous ones it creates tension.
 The phrase “you walk” could be used to mean that the other person is walking away.
-This lack of clarity creates a tension.
+This lack of clarity creates tension.

 out of the season, out of the light love reasons.

 The tension from the previous stanza is alleviated as it is revealed the loved one is moving towards the narrator.
-However perhaps that isn’t the end of the tension.
-The last line is hard to interpret but it seems to suggest that the presence of the love one upsets the harmony.
+However, perhaps that isn’t the end of the tension.
+The last line is hard to interpret but it seems to suggest that the presence of the loved one upsets the harmony.
 Or that their lover leaves those things behind when they approach them.